Ahmad-Abdalmageed/URL-Monitor/README.md

 node_env=dev
 ```

+To start Local Server hit `npm run start` in terminal, also provided a `Nodemon`watcher for development using `npm run watch`.

 ## Authentication

 User Authentication start with a Request for `{base_url}/users/signup` with the following description.
 Email, Username and Password is sent in the body of the request.